hutchcodes/hutchcodes.github.io/_posts/2016/2016-10-28-azure-function-search-indexer.md

 - It wasn't until after I had my first working Azure Function that I found the [Azure-Functions-CLI](https://www.npmjs.com/package/azure-functions-cli).
 This should allow you to test the functions locally before deploying them to Azure.

 ### Gotchas
 I started developing this in a console app, and I needed to install the SendGrid v6.3.4 package to get it working there.
-Neither the 7.* nore the 8.* packages had the SendGridMessage.
+Neither the 7.* nor the 8.* packages had the `SendGridMessage` class that was in the function's method signature.

+### Update (11/30/2016)
+With the general release of Azure Functions SendGrid was upgraded.
+I assume it was to the latest, but it was far enough that it broke my function until I changed `SendGridMessage` to `Mail`.
+This also required a change to how the mail was built.
+I've updated the code to reflect that.

+Also, the application setting AzureWebJobsSendGridApiKey was changed to SendGridApiKey.